utkucolak/MultiviewObjectRecognition/readme.md

-# Multiview Object Detection
+# Multiview Object Recognition

-Multiview Object Detection is a project aimed at detecting objects from multiple viewpoints using advanced computer vision techniques.
+Multiview Object Recognition is a project aimed at detecting objects from multiple viewpoints using advanced computer vision techniques.
 This repository contains the codebase, datasets, and documentation to help you get started.

 ## Features